-Course Outcomes Assessment CO1 Understand various aspects of the entrepreneurial process and L2 trends in entrepreneurship.
-CO2 Identify new business opportunities and outline the legal aspects L4 ,L5 &L6 of entrepreneurship in practice.
+Course Outcomes Assessment CO1 Understand various aspects of the entrepreneurial process and trends L2 in entrepreneurship.
+CO2 Identify new business opportunities and outline the legal aspects of L4 ,L5 &L6 entrepreneurship in practice.
 CO3 Examine the process and prospects of a new venture.
 L4, L5 &L6 CO4 Develop a business plan and design a business model.
-L5 &L6 CO5 Appraise the entrepreneurship process in the family business and L5&L6 social enterprise.
+L5 &L6 CO5 Appraise the entrepreneurship process in the family business and social L5&L6 enterprise.